Terabyte-Scale Analytics in the Blink of an Eye

 \section{Data Exchange Performance}

-We develop microbenchmarks to measure the throughput of shuffle and broadcast operations on our platforms under various settings.
-These include varying the number of machines (thereby changing the number of participating GPUs and the topology of the distributed system), and the message sizes.
+We develop microbenchmarks to measure the throughput of shuffle and broadcast on our platforms under various settings.
+These include varying the number of machines (thereby changing the number of participating GPUs and the topology of the distributed system), data skew, and message sizes.
 The goals are to determine the achievable throughput using NCCL and RCCL and to compare performance trends with our analytical models.
-The microbenchmarks exchange a single contiguous buffer of data using Algorithms~\ref{alg:shuffle} and~\ref{alg:broadcast}.
-The message size is the buffer size.
-To allow for buffers larger than the H100's HBM capacity, the shuffle microbenchmark uses a single send buffer (like broadcast) at each source GPU for all destination GPUs.
-All receive buffers are distinct.

-Figure~\ref{fig:broadcast-bw-HM} shows how the message size affects the throughput of the broadcast and shuffle.
+\textbf{Skew-free case.} Figure~\ref{fig:broadcast-bw-HM} shows how the message size affects the throughput of the broadcast and shuffle without data skew.
 We observe high throughputs---up to 3.1 TB/sec ($V=1$) and 1.8 TB/sec ($V=4$ with IB networks) for shuffle, and up to 412 GB/sec and 350 GB/sec for broadcast respectively.
 For all cases, though, a message size that is large enough is needed to achieve the maximum throughput.
 For the H100+IB configuration, we need to set additional environment variables\footnote{Channels per network peer to 32 and minimum cooperative thread arrays to 24.} for NCCL without which we get a poorer broadcast but slightly better shuffle performance.
 Additionally, we see that the H100 curve is less smooth compared to MI300X's ones between message sizes of $2^4$ and $2^6$ for $V = 4$.
 We think that is because of NCCL switching to different algorithms.